-The population appears to be increasing in U.S. waters, judging from the increased number of stranded harp seals, but the magnitude of the suspected increase is unknown.
-However, most of these strandings represent juveniles and pups, and there is no evidence of a resident stock in U.S. waters (Rubinstein 1994; Rubinstein pers. com.).
-In Canada, since 1990 the average annual growth rate has been estimated to be about 5% (Shelton et al..
-1996).
+The population appears to be increasing in USA waters, judging from the increased number of stranded harp seals, but the magnitude of the suspected increase is unknown.
+In Canada, since 1990 the average annual growth rate has been estimated to be about 5% (Shelton et al. 1996).